Offshore Bank Accounts

 Garnishment of Offshore Bank Accounts

-Some people with creditor concerns have significant cash held in U.S. banks or financial institutions.
+Some people with creditor concerns have significant amounts of cash held in U.S. banks or financial institutions.
 Bank accounts are an important focus of asset protection planning.
 A creditor that obtains a money judgment hopes to satisfy the judgment quickly, and seizing the judgment debtor’s liquid cash held in bank accounts is an attractive target.

 A court will order the bank to pay the money in the account to the creditor up to the amount of the judgment unless the court finds that the debtor’s money is protected from garnishment.